PDF Game Notes

 Head coach Rick Chamberlin guided UD to 28 wins in his first three seasons, going 9-3 in 2008, 9-2 in 2009 and 10-1 last year.
 That’s the best three-year start by any Flyer football coach.
-Dayton has won a share of PFL championships in two of his three years, and missed the third by just five points at JU in the last game of 2008.
+Dayton has won a share of PFL championships in two of his three years, and missed the third by just five points at Jacksonville in the final game of 2008.

 MORE THAN HIS FAIR SHARE

 Rick Chamberlin has been a part of 325 of UD’s 625 wins – 26 as a player, 268 as an assistant coach, and 31 as a head coach.

 Rick Chamberlin’s career .795 (31-8) winning percentage is the best among PFL coaches.
 Drake’s Chris Creighton is next (.764, 120-37).
 In PFL games only, Chamberlin is #1 (.846, 22-4) and Jacksonville coach Kerwin Bell is second (.743, 26-9)